About Ukiyoe, Japanese woodblock prints (浮世絵)

 ・Fugaku Sanjurokkei

-His representative works include “Tōkaidō-gojūsantsugi (Fifty-three Stations of the Tokaido)” and “Meisho-Edo Hyakkei (One Hundred Famous Views of Edo)”.
+His representative works include “Tōkaidō-gojūsantsugi (Fifty-three Stations of the Tokaido)” and “Meisho-Edo Hyakkei (One Hundred Famous Views of Edo).”

 Ukiyoe was also very popular at the end of the Edo period, including Kuniyoshi Utagawa, whose samurai paintings and caricatures have been reviewed in recent years.
-In the Meiji period, it made inroads into the world of newspapers, but faded away.
+In the Meiji period, it made inroads into the world of newspapers but faded away.

 How Ukiyoe was made

-Ukiyoe is made by the division of labor between three people: a painter, Eshi, who draws the original picture, an engraver, Horishi, who carves it into woodblocks, and a printer, Surishi, who prints the engraving.
+Ukiyoe is made by the division of labor between three people: a painter, Eshi, who draws the original picture; an engraver, Horishi, who carves it into woodblocks; and a printer, Surishi, who prints the engraving.

-Painter : drawing a original picture
+Painter: drawing an original picture

 ↓

 It was not possible to publish a picture unless it passed the criteria such as not offending public order and morals and not being a criticism of the regime.
-Once permission was granted, the picture was stamped with a “Kiwame-in” to indicate that it had passed censorship.
+Once permission was granted, the picture was stamped with a “Kiwame-in” to indicate it had passed censorship.

 ↓

-Engraver : engrave the main plate
+Engraver: engrave the main plate

 ↓

-Painter : assign a color
+Painter: assign a color

 ↓